modelica/newsletter/_2018-01/fmi-cross-check.md

 filter and zoom to explore the data which generally fits on a single page.
 Users can even bookmark specific search, filter and selection settings and/or email their results to others as a single URL.

-If you are a vendor and you have not yet taken ownership of your new repository, please [contact me] (mailto:michael.tiller@gmail.com) so you can be added as an admin to your repository.
-A preview of the new dynamic web site can be found at [https://preview.fmi-standard.org](https://preview.fmi-standard.org).
+If you are a vendor and you have not yet taken ownership of your new repository, please [contact me](mailto:michael.tiller@gmail.com) so you can be added as an admin to your repository.
+A preview of the new dynamic web site can be found at [https://preview.fmi-standard.org](https://preview.fmi-standard.org/tools/).
 If you find any issues, please report them in the [`fmi-crosscheck-tools` issue tracker](https://github.com/modelica/fmi-crosscheck-tools/issues).

+All source code associated with the new FMI cross check process can be found in the [`fmi-crosscheck-tools` repository](https://github.com/modelica/fmi-crosscheck-tools).
+This includes the scripts that process the data, the code that is used to dynamically visualize the data as well as the source code for the build server that handles webhook notifications and pushes out new published versions of the FMI web site.
+If you are interested in improving the cross check process, we welcome contributions via pull requests for the tools in that repository.